News and events about White House Farm, Maurice Foster’s garden and arboretum in Kent, England

 OPEN DAY March 29th – nominal focus on early asiatic Magnolias (but camellias will be at their best then too).
 See Maurice’s blogs ‘The Majesty of Magnolia campbellii‘ and ‘Go East Young Man’ – the Magnolia campbellii Mollicomata Group’ .
 Read Charles Quest-Ritson’s article in Country Life last year about our magnolias.

-OPEN DAY April 12th – Mid-range Magnolias and Camellias will be at their peak but we’ll also discuss Melliodendron and Staphylea varieties.
+OPEN DAY April 12th – Mid- season Magnolias and Camellias will be at their peak but we’ll also discuss Melliodendron and Staphylea varieties.
 See Maurice’s blog on Melliodendron and his articles Melliodendron xylocarpum – a new star and ‘Always the Bridesmaid: overlooked members of the genus Staphylea’.

-OPEN DAY May 31st – with a focus on hardy hybrid and late species rhododendrons – but with so much more on show (Wisteria, Deutzia, Peonies, late Magnolias, shrub rose species, early Philadelphus, Azaleas, Japanese Hydrangea serratas…) See Maurice’s article on hardy hybrid rhododendrons ‘The Old Contemptibles Hold the Line’, recently translated into German (!).
+OPEN DAY May 31st – with a focus on hardy hybrid and late species rhododendrons – but with so much more on show (Wisteria, Deutzia, Peonies, late Magnolias, shrub rose species, early Philadelphus, Azaleas, Japanese Hydrangea serratas…) See Maurice’s article on hardy hybrid rhododendrons ‘The Old Contemptibles Hold the Line’, in the RCM Group Yearbook, recently translated into German (!).

 OPEN DAY June 14th – midsummer scent at its peak, with discussion around the genus Philadelphus, and the Hydrangea serrata walk (Maurice’s colourful compact hybrids) in full bloom, as well as climbing roses, and shrub roses.
 See The Variety and Versatility of Philadelphus, a recent blog.